 What types of food are best suited for air fryers?

 Typical deep-fried foods like chicken, fish and fries are a great match for the air fryer.
 Then there are the less obvious choices, like hearty vegetables — Brussels sprouts, broccoli, cauliflower, carrots and butternut squash.

 You can also make baked goods, like oatmeal cookies and mini frittatas in an air fryer.
-Some of Logan’s clients have even made delicious fried ravioli.
+Some of Anderson’s clients have even made delicious fried ravioli.
 And don’t forget toasted pumpkin seeds for a healthy, high-fiber snack that’s perfect for fall.